 It can be hard to know what to say to children and teens about this tragedy.
 TNRL has resources that can help lead the discussion.

-TNRL is committed to the process of reconciliation with First Nations and Indigenous communities.
+TNRL is committed to the process of reconciliation with Indigenous communities.
 Here are some resources to help with this journey.

 The Indian Residential School Survivor Society (IRSSS)